»Artist in Residence«

 Humour and photography share more common aspects than is superficially apparent.
 Both of them probe the status quo, exaggerate events and process experiences from a specifically selected viewpoint.
 With pointed precision, photography employs odd perspectives in order to visualize, in concentrated moments or by means of unconventional staging, the world in which we live.
 Only through captivated contemplation can we gain new insights.
 Humour charmingly takes a look at the everyday, sketching its opposite with a slightly displaced gaze, playing with superficial associations – and causing things below the surface to flare up.
 Humour or satire in the image are able to visualize comical situations, surprising turns and unexpected contradictions.
 The distanced or displaced mode of contemplation conveys new perspectives to us – and ideally, societal action can be derived from the unexpected findings.
 At all events, these findings make the gravity of life more bearable and query our attitudes, values and prejudices.

-Who can apply and who is this residence addressed to?
+Who could apply and who was this residence addressed to?

 – Photographers, media artists and artists who are mainly occupied with photographical or cinematic procedures